Short-Term Job Adventures Colorado

 Summer Camp Multi-Sport Instructors & Activity Specialists

 Instructor positions are available at day camps located throughout the Colorado Front Range (Boulder, Castle Rock, Colorado Springs, Denver, Golden, Highlands Ranch, Lafayette and Superior) and residential camps at Mt.
 Evans (located on over 500 acres of beautiful forest outside of Evergreen for 1st-6th graders) and stunning Windy Peak (nestled in the mountains near Bailey for 7th-11th graders).
-Day camp Instructor positions are also available in the Bay Area region of California (Burlingame, Campbell, Los Gatos, Mill Valley, Moraga Oakland, Palo Alto, Santa Cruz, Saratoga and Walnut Creek).
+Day camp Instructor positions are also available in the Bay Area region of California (Burlingame, Campbell, Los Gatos, Mill Valley, Moraga Oakland, Palo Alto, Saratoga and Walnut Creek).

 This isn't your average job (it’s way, way cooler!).
 As a member of the Avid4 Adventure team, you’ll spend your days doing the outdoor activities you love—climbing, kayaking, mountain biking, backpacking—all while inspiring a new generation of intrepid adventurers and outdoors enthusiasts.
 It’s crazy fun, blissfully tiring and endlessly rewarding.
 Whatever kind of job you’re looking for—day camp, residential camp, focused on one sport exclusively or a new one every day, Avid4 Adventure has the job for you!
 Positions are available from mid-May to mid-August with varied start/end dates, and an option to extend work through the fall season.
 Read full job descriptions and apply online.